a10pepo/EDEM_MDA2425/ALUMNOS/MDAA/ANTONI_MOLLA/KAFKA/src/main/python/exercise5/README.md

 ### Do this Exercise on your own
 Filter words **ending** with the letters **"go"** in a stream named palabras_stream

+SELECT palabra
+>FROM palabras_stream
+>WHERE palabra LIKE '%go' emit changes;

 ### Keep going on
 Create a KTable, to check out how many times a word has appeared in the El Quijote's book.
 Notice that while the words